 - Experience Christmas all year round with a trip to Santa Claus Village in Lapland

 4. There are some really cool places to stay

 One of the most special experiences you can have in Lapland is sleeping in a Nordic ice hotel or glass igloo.
 Picture cosying up under thick blankets surrounded by snow sculptures carved by hand.
 Or imagine gazing through domed windows that frame the northern lights dancing above you.

-Another frozen hideaway in Finnish Lapland is the Arctic SnowHotel & Glass Igloos, tucked away in the countryside outside Rovaniemi.
+Another frozen hideaway in Finnish Lapland is the Arctic SnowHotel and Glass Igloos, tucked away in the countryside outside Rovaniemi.
 Choose between a room made of ice or a glass dome with uninterrupted views up to the sky.
-Finland also boasts Igloo Village, studded in the scenic Urho Kekkonen National Park.
+Finland also boasts an Igloo Village, studded in the scenic Urho Kekkonen National Park.

 It’s not just the extraordinary accommodation that’s impressive though.
-On your visit to these hotels, you could sip drinks at ice bars, step inside ice churches, and eat dinner in ice restaurants.
+On your visit to these hotels, you could sip drinks at ice bars, step inside ice churches, and enjoy dinner in ice restaurants.
 There are even ice art exhibitions to discover!